 TRACY (Lee’s sister): I was only 17.
 I did get the odd dirty look and certain comment.
 I think Lee wrote what my mum and dad were thinking.
 My mum was a bit of a Mrs Bouquet; she would have worried about what the neighbours would think.

 LEE: The lyrics were a bit harsh but it had to hit home, particularly in the area that I lived.
-Some of the attitudes and reaction to mixed race weren’t nice at all.
-But fortunately I was in a position to have a pop back.
+Some of the attitudes and reaction to mixed race weren’t nice at all, but fortunately I was in a position to have a pop back.
+At the time, the subject was very taboo and I was told, ‘That was pretty brave of you, writing those words’, but even though I’m not really that opinionated, I wasn’t going to brush anything under the carpet in that situation.

 TRACY THOMPSON (Lee’s sister): I had an aunt who couldn’t have children and she wanted to adopt the baby.
 And my mum and dad also wanted to bring her up; they absolutely adored her.
 But I didn’t want none of it – I wanted to bring up my own baby.